-The sources of data used to test TEC reconstruction are approximately 80 global positioning system (GPS) measuring stations lying within 20-70° N, and 70-130° W. This corresponds to a coverage of most of North America.
+The sources of data used to test TEC reconstruction are approximately 80 global positioning system (GPS) measuring stations lying within $20\text{--}70^\circ$ N, and $70\text{--}130^\circ$ W. This corresponds to a coverage of most of North America.
 Whilst more sites were available at that time, not all sites were used, as the main aim of this chapter is to examine interpolation during high sparsity cases.
-The time period over which data were drawn was from noon to midnight on October 30th, 2003 - the peak of the 'Halloween Storm' [Hernandez-Pajares et al., 2005].
-Data were considered stationary within 15 minute intervals, and projected onto a 'thin shell' for reconstruction (see Section 1.1.4, page 8).
-The thin shell used covered the same area as the ground stations and had latitudinal and longitudinal resolutions of $0.5^\circ$ , giving rise to fields of size $101 \times 121$ pixels.
+The time period over which data were drawn was from noon to midnight one October 30th, 2003 - the peak of the 'Halloween Storm' [Hernandez-Pajares et al., 2005].
+Data were considered stationary within 15 minute intervals, and projected onto a 'thin shell' for reconstruction.
+The thin shell used covered the same area as the ground stations and had latitudinal and longitudinal resolutions of 0.5° , giving rise to fields of size 101×121 pixels.
 As each ground-based receiver station can see approximately 6 satellites at any one time, there are around 500 paths associated with the 80 measuring stations.